MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 }
 ```

-In this example, `CHAR_BIT` is defined in `limits.h`.
-The reason this code compiles is because `stdlib.h` happens to include `limits.h` If `stdlib.h` ever stopped including `limits.h`, this code would break because it doesn't directly include a dependency it needs.
+`CHAR_BIT` is defined in `limits.h`.
+The reason this code compiles is because `stdlib.h` happens to include `limits.h`.
+If `stdlib.h` ever stopped including `limits.h`, this code would break because it doesn't directly include a dependency it needs.

 Per the C++ guidelines, it's better to explicitly include headers for all your dependencies so that your code isn't subject to brittleness caused by changes to header files.
 For more information, see [C++ Core Guidelines SF.10](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf10-avoid-dependencies-on-implicitly-included-names).
 The C++ include cleanup tool helps you find and fix issues like this.

 ## Unused headers

 As your code evolves, you may no longer need some header files.
 This is hard to keep track of in a complex project, and over time your build time may be impacted by the compiler processing header files that aren't used.
-The C++ include cleanup tool helps you find and remove these unused headers.
+The C++ include cleanup tool helps you find and remove unused headers.
 For example:

 ```cpp
 #include <stdlib.h>